• Home

 Who We Are

-Bodega Meadows Horse Sanctuary is a small nonprofit 501(c)(3) (federal tax i.d. #85-1432128) located in Bodega, California.
+Bodega Meadows Horse Sanctuary is a small nonprofit 501(c)(3) (federal tax i.d. #85-1432128) located in Sebastopol, California.
 We are dedicated to saving horses from slaughter.
-We provide love, care, safety, rehabilitation, adoption and a forever home where our horses can live among herd groups in rolling meadows.
+We provide love, care, safety, rehabilitation, adoption and a forever home.

 While we cannot save all horses from slaughter, we can have a significant impact on the future of American horses.
-Our goal is to rescue as many as we can care for and re home.
+Our goal is to rescue as many as we can care for and re-home.
 We strive to bring awareness to the public through education.
-Our goal is to pass the bill, Safeguard American Food Exports (SAFE) Act (H.R.961), and ban horse slaughter and export abroad for that purpose.
-Say something interesting about your business here.
+Our goal is to pass the bill, Safeguard American Food Exports (SAFE) Act (H.R.961), and ban horse slaughter and export abroad, for that purpose.

 Our Partners